Busy Lizzie (Impatiens wallerana) Care Indoors, Propagation and Problems

 Ensure the rooting container has adequate drainage to prevent the soil from getting soggy as it can cause rotting.

-How to propagate Impatiens wallerana from stem cuttings
+Impatiens wallerana propagation from stem cuttings

 Insert the cuttings in moist free-draining soil and place the set up in a warm, well-lit place away from direct sunlight.